gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 Add integration test coverage.

+##### Goal of changes

+There are two main possibilities to reduce directory scanning:
+- when task output gets snapshotted, directory scanning results should get reused in the following tasks that use the output
+  - the task output snapshotting always scans the whole output directory without any pattern
+  - the task input might use a pattern to filter the results.
+The directory scanning results of the output snapshotting should be reused also in this case.
+- when task input gets snapshotted, directory scanning results should get reused when the task input gets read

+This story doesn't implement all of this.
+This is just to clarify the direction which this story takes the implementation.

 ##### Implementation notes

 - Implementation should change `DefaultFileCollectionSnapshotter` to unpack the file collection to a backing set of file trees, then use an in-memory cache to cache visiting each individual directory tree.
 - Simple invalidation strategy, such as invalidate everything when any task action runs.
 This can be improved later.
 - Invalidate cache at the end of the build.

 #### Open issues
 - reusing directory scanning results of an output snapshot without a pattern when the input is using a pattern.